bandprotocol/bandpress/README.md

 - Curated data can be consumed by the general public via a generic [Query Interface](/docs/data-query.md). ÐApps that consume the data on-chain pay a small fee to the community.

-- As more applications and end users consume data, the demand of the community's token increases, leading to the appreciation in token value for existing data providers.
+- As more applications and end users consume data, the demand for the community token increases, providing incentive for existing data providers.

 ![](/assets/overview-band.png)